- Cycle to harbor towns on Brač and enjoy the island's incredible swimming

-Your cycling adventure starts in the historic city of Split.
-You can either stay in the city the night before on your own, or arrive in the morning.
+Your cycling adventure starts in the historic metropolis of Split.
+You can either stay in the city the night before or arrive in the morning.
 Either way, you'll depart from Split in the early afternoon, setting sail for the village Stomorska on the island of Šolta.
-Spend some time settling into your accommodation and perusing the town, enjoying glimpses of local culture and the islanders' way of living.
+Spend some time settling into your accommodation and perusing the town, enjoying glimpses of local culture and the islanders' traditional way of living.

 Soon after your arrival, you'll set off on the first ride of the trip.
-Get acquainted with your bicycle and equipment, as well as the regional climate and terrain, with a short, leisurely route to Šolta's oldest and largest village, Grohote.
+Get acquainted with your bicycle and equipment—as well as the regional climate and terrain—with a short, leisurely route to Šolta's oldest and largest village, Grohote.
 Stroll the cobbled streets and admire the stone buildings, stopping into boutique shops and wine bars to taste some of the region's varietals.
-Croatia is known for its wine production, as nearly the entire country is comprised of wine-growing regions.
+Croatia is known for its wine production, as wine-growing areas cover nearly the entire country.

 Route: Stomorska - Donje Selo - Stomorska

 Distance: 12 miles (19.6 km)

 Difficulty Level: 3

 Total Ascent/Descent: 284 m